wadoodislam/Pixol/README.md

 # PIXOL
-This is a simple console application to download and back up the photos from a public as well as private account.
+This is a simple console application witten in C#, to download and back up the photos from a public as well as private account.

 ##How To Run
 1) Open the folder containing project.